armory/docs-cdaas/content/en/reference/deployment/config-file/targets.md

 ---
 title: Targets Config
 description: >
   Declare your deployment targets: account, namespace, and strategy to use.
-Configure target constraints such as dependsOn, beforeDeployment, and afterDeployment with pause, webhoook, and analysis conditions.
+Configure target constraints such as `dependsOn`, `beforeDeployment`, and `afterDeployment` with pause, webhoook, and analysis conditions.
 ---